wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/using-third-party-applications.md

 ## How to manage third party applications

-To help you use third-party applications on your organisations' devices, you should:
+To help you use third-party applications on your organizations' devices, you should:

 **Agree an acceptable level of risk with stakeholders**

-Firstly, you should agree with key stakeholders what the acceptable level of risk is for your organisation.
+Firstly, you should agree with key stakeholders what the acceptable level of risk is for your organization.
 For example:

--   What app behaviours will be prohibited or high-risk (e.g. accessing contacts on devices that sync with your global address list)?
+-   What app behaviors will be prohibited or high-risk (e.g. accessing contacts on devices that sync with your global address list)?
 -   How will you assess a vendor as reputable?
--   Might the application make it difficult to comply with any regulations for auditing stored data (e.g. [freedom of information](https://ico.org.uk/for-organisations/guide-to-freedom-of-information/) requests)?
+-   Might the application make it difficult to comply with any regulations for auditing stored data (e.g. [freedom of information](https://ico.org.uk/for-organizations/guide-to-freedom-of-information/) requests)?

 **Develop an applications approval process**